 Make sense out of it

-The essential thing about product description is you have to know the right words to use for the right audience.
+An essential aspect of an effective product description is knowing the right words to use for the right audience.
 Once you have this all set, then all you need to worry about is how heavy your account will turn out.

 You can share with me what you have been doing wrong when it comes to product description.

 - How brands are successfully leveraging social media platforms in Nigeria - November 30, 2016

 - 8 insanely effective ways to leverage audience research to drive growth - November 28, 2016